onnx/onnx/docs/Operators.md

        - The initial learning-rate "R".
        - The update count "T".
 That is, the number of training iterations conducted.
-       - A L2-norm regularization coefficient "lambda".
+       - A L2-norm regularization coefficient "norm_coefficient".
        - A learning-rate decay factor "decay_factor".
        - A small constant "epsilon" to avoid dividing-by-zero.